msach22/cordova-plugin-opentok/docs/README.md

 For an overview of the core concepts of OpenTok, please visit our [OpenTok Developer Page](https://tokbox.com/developer/)

-### This OpenTok Plugin Library is a subset of the OpenTok JavaScript Library
+### This OpenTok Cordova Plugin Library is a subset of the OpenTok JavaScript Library

 ## Usage

-To use the OpenTok PhoneGap plugin, include the OpenTok JavaScript file in your HTML file.
+To use the OpenTok Cordova Plugin, include the OpenTok JavaScript file in your HTML file.

 ` <script src="opentok.js"></script> `